Katherine Legge: IndyCar

-For the 2024 Indianapolis 500 she drove for Dale Coyne Racing with Rick Ware Racing, using e.l.f.
-Cosmetics as her primary sponsor.
+For the 2024 Indianapolis 500, Legge drove for Dale Coyne Racing with Rick Ware Racing.
 On bump day, she brushed the wall on her last lap, but kept her foot on the gas.
 During "Last Chance Qualifying," she was the fastest of the four drivers fighting for the final three spots in the race.
 Her 19-year-old rookie teammate Nolan Siegel was ultimately bumped from the field of 33, with 2022 Indy 500 winner Marcus Ericsson and Rahal qualifying in the remaining two spots after Legge's 31st position.
 Her race ended when she suffered an engine failure on lap 23.
 Legge returned to the team for the balance of the six oval races that season.

+Legge entered the 2026 Indianapolis 500, driving the No. 11 Dallara DW12 for A.J.
+Foyt Racing.
+On Lap 18, Ryan Hunter-Reay spun in front of her, and with nowhere to go, the two collided ending each driver's day, and become the first two drivers to exit the race.

-SportsCar Championship
+IMSA SportsCar Championship

 In 2013, Legge left IndyCar to join the DeltaWing program in the United SportsCar Championship.
 Legge competed in the 2014 and 2015 seasons for DeltaWing.

 Legge joined Michael Shank Racing in 2017 to drive an Acura NSX GT3 at the IMSA SportsCar Championship.

 In the 2019 24 Hours of Daytona, Legge raced as part of an all-female team alongside Simona de Silvestro, Christina Nielsen, and Ana Beatriz, having placed second in class the previous year.
 She was placed fifteenth in their class after Legge brushed a wall and damaged the car's suspension.